 - V. Infected plants and those directly adjacent to them should be immediately destroyed and the six-month holding period reset. - VI.
-Follow additional sanitation guidelines outlined below for holding newly purchased plants, and as outlined in the cultural/sanitation sections below.
+Follow additional sanitation guidelines outlined below for holding newly purchased plants, and as outlined in the cultural/sanitation section.

-2. Avoid new introductions
+2. Avoid introduction